SantanderAI/.github/profile/README.md

 ---

-## 🚀 Our mission
+## Our mission

-We build and open source AI tools that advance **fraud detection, responsible AI, MLOps and graph machine learning** for the financial services industry.
+We build and open source AI tools that advance **small models, harness engineering, avolving agents, responsible AI, MLOps and graph machine learning** for the financial services industry.
 By contributing back to the open source ecosystem we help raise the bar for trustworthy AI in banking — and we give back to the community whose work powers our own innovation.

-## 📦 Featured projects
+## Featured projects

 | Project | Description | License | Status |
 |:---|:---|:---|:---|